Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 Most Affordable (Cheap!)
 East Bay Summer Camps

-Summer camps are back this year and can be quite expensive (our summer camp guide includes some discount codes!).
+Summer camps can be expensive (our summer camp guide includes some discount codes!).
 Our informal study shows that basic camps are about double these “more affordable camps” this year with premium camps coming in much higher.
 We have found a few gems available at more affordable prices that you should know about.
-The following East Bay summer camps are offered for less than $250 per week for approximately full-time coverage.
+The following East Bay summer camps are offered for less than $275 per week for approximately full-time coverage.

-🆓 means the camp is free. 🌟 means that camp is less than $100 per week.
-Other tips to save money on camps are below.
+freemeans the camp is free. means that the camp is less than $100 per week.
+Other tips to save money on camps are below (with more programs in the comments!).

 Fees: None